ejboettcher/intermittent_fan_controller/Readme.md

 I can not sleep with a fan blowing on me.
 My husband can not sleep without a fan on him.
 Initially, I thought that we could not sleep well together since ceiling fans are designed to be either on or off.
-Which is unfortunate since I like sleeping with him and we could both sleep well if the ceiling fan was only briefly on.
+Which is unfortunate since I like sleeping with him, and we could both sleep well if the ceiling fan was only briefly on.
 I needed a way to turn the fan off after 5 minutes and then back on in 20 minutes.
 So I built an adjustable intermittent fan controller with roughly $30 of electronics and two python scripts.